Ridgebeck/CarND-Advanced-Lane-Lines/writeup_template.md

 The picture was then warped back to the original perspective with the inverse transformation matrix `Minv` and the function `cv2.warpPerspective()`.
 This picture was then overlayed with the original image by using `cv2.addWeighted()` in order to highlight the different detected zones.
 Additional infomation was included by adding text to the image using `cv2.putText()`.
 The result looks as follows:

 ![alt text][image16]

+All pictures from the different stages were saved in the output image folder (/output_images) in order to evaluate the performance of the different steps such as sobel, hls and rgb color thresholding, line detection etc.

+## 7. Video Pipeline

+For the video pipeline I used a new file called `video_gen.py`.
+The video was opened and the single images processed by using the functions `VideoFileClip()` and `fl_image()` from the `moviepy.editor` library.
+Additionally a class for storing the values from the last frame (`Last_Frame()`) was created that also contained a class `Line()` for the values for the left and right lane line parameters.
+ANother class called `Error()` was created in order to store error information.
+In addition to the sliding window approach I used the approach to search around the last frame's lane line position.
+The margin for this search window in x direction was set to 80 pixels after a couple trials.
+This gave good results to find enough lane line pixels without including to much noise around the lane lines.
+You can find the code strating in line 335 in `video_gen.py`.

+In order to avoid any misinterpretation and wrong curvature calculations I added some sanity checks that were applied to each image.
+The following was verified for each image:
+* It was checked if the lane lines are in a certain distance or if they are to close together or too far apart.
+* The lines were checked for parallelism and if the lines were further than a certain margin over or under the average distance an error flag was set.
+* If the lane changes direction abruptly from one frame to the other without going through the "straight" section (radius > 3,000m) an error flag was set.
+* It was verified that the curvature was over a certain minimum radius (150m for the highway test video).
+* Both lane lines were checked individually if they changed there curvature value abruptly from one frame to the other.
+If the change was higher than `change_factor` (set to 3) a specific error flag for this specific line was set.
+If the other line was considered to be "good" based on all other sanity checks the "bad" line was replaced with a copy of the "good" line in average distance (left or right) to the "good" line.
+No error flag was set in this situation.

+If at least one sanity check failed the error counter `tracking_errors.counter` was increased by one, the error mode was added to a error list (`tracking_errors.add_errors_to_list()`), the values of the old frame were used, and all errors flags were reset to "False".
+If no error occured the error counter was reset to 0, the error list was emptied and all current values were saved in the variables for the parameters of the last frame.

+After that the output was smoothened to reduce the effect of "jumping lines" by using a FIFO buffer with a `collections.deque()` container.
+The buffer size was defined in the variable `last_frame.buffer_size` and was set to 8.
+This provided a good smoothening effect while still being able to adapt quickly to curvature changes.

+## 8. Outlook